Daniel-KM/Omeka-S-module-ApiInfo/README.md

 TODO
 ----

-- Make the infos available directly by the internal api.
+- [ ] Make the infos available directly by the internal api (and deprecate ones included in Omeka v3).

 Warning